 Let’s spend a few on losing weight.

-Ever notice that “must diet now” can be a stressful state to be in?
+Also, ever notice that “must diet now” can be a stressful state to be in?
 My pulse is increasing thinking about it.

 Also, if we’re using the muscle of willpower, we’re talking about a proverbial muscle here.
 You’re not a willpower weakling; the muscle is simply going to fatigue at some point.
 So let’s quit wondering why we may not be able to stick to a restrictive diet for days on end.
 Our willpower muscle is begging for a rest.